Kopoka/PhotoSort/README.md

 PhotoSort
 =========

-sorts pictures into directories based on tage in the metadata
+sorts pictures into directories based on tage in the metadata.